The Minors in English

-The English Minor is available to non-majors in all Cornell Colleges, offering three ways for students to broaden their development in writing and literary understanding.
+The English Minors are available to non-majors in all Cornell Colleges, offering three ways for students to broaden their development in writing and literary understanding.

 The English Department also offers three minor concentrations, open to non-majors in all Cornell colleges: “Creative Writing,” “English,” and “Minority, Indigenous, and Third World Studies.”
 Fulfillment of the requirements for these minors will yield a certification on students’ transcripts.
 Students may count courses taken at any point in their Cornell careers.

 Each minor requires students to pass five 3- or 4- credit courses with a grade of C or higher.
-No first-year writing seminars will count, and at most 4 credits from transfer, study abroad, or independent study will count.
+No first-year writing seminars will count, and at most 4 credits from transfer, study abroad, independent study, or courses (where relevant) from another Cornell department will count.